wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 due to its lower associativity and the resulting possibility of cache thrashing.
 Despite the simpler access protocol and less metadata overhead, this can still hurt performance.

+Prior proposals already considered compression as a way of increasing logical associativity.
+This, however, introduces two issues.
+The first issue is that increased associativity requires more metadata bits and tags to be maintained.
+Besides, the index generation function is also changed, which incurs non-trivial design changes.